xcart/xcart-docs/_pages/kb_en/products/categories/managing_categories/editing_category_details.md

 4. Click **Update** to save the changes.

 That's it!
 Your category is configured.
-Now you can proceed to {% link "populating it with the products" ref_3RiU8luY %}.
+Now you can proceed to {% link "populating it with products" ref_3RiU8luY %}.